THIS NEW NOTEBOOK

 Karen walks us through the tables

 at the elementary school, bi-lingual,

-or Jam-N-Apple Butter, she says,
+or Jam-N-Apple Butter,

 while Karen explores Indiana on the walls.